bikecoders/ngx-input-search/README.md

 - Wait until the user stops writing to perform the desired action
 - Avoid performing the action over the same stream
-- Trim the whitespaces on the criteria
+- Trim the white-spaces on the criteria
 - Stream when the criteria's length is greater than the desired